The Blackcoat's Daughter: Release

-The film had its world premiere at the Toronto International Film Festival on September 12, 2015.
+The film had its premiere at the Toronto International Film Festival on September 12, 2015.
 Shortly after, A24 and DirecTV Cinema acquired US distribution rights to the film.
-The Canadian distribution rights were then acquired by ABMO Films.
+The Canadian distribution rights were acquired by ABMO Films.
 The film had its US premiere at the Fantastic Fest on September 24, 2015.
-In November 2015, it was announced that the film had sold to various international territories at the AFM, including the United Kingdom, France, Australia, New Zealand, Latin America, Poland, the Philippines, Thailand, Indonesia, Malaysia, Vietnam, and the Middle East.
+In November 2015, it was announced that the film had sold to various international territories at the AFM, including the United Kingdom, France, Australia, New Zealand, Latin America, Poland, the Philippines, Thailand, Indonesia, Malaysia, Vietnam and the Middle East.
 The film was retitled from February to The Blackcoat's Daughter.
 The film was scheduled to be released by DirecTV Cinema on July 14, 2016.
 This was pushed back to August 25, 2016, before opening in a limited release on September 30.
 The film was then pulled from the schedule and pushed back to an undisclosed 2017 date.
 It was released on February 16, 2017, through DirecTV Cinema, before being released on March 31, 2017, in a limited release and through video on demand by A24.
 On Netflix UK, it was released under the title February.

 Reception

-On Rotten Tomatoes the film has an approval rating of 73%, based on 70 reviews, with an average rating of 6.6/10, and the site's consensus of the film reads: "Slow-building and atmospheric, The Blackcoat's Daughter resists girls-in-peril clichés in a supernatural thriller that serves as a strong calling card for debuting writer-director Oz Perkins."
+On Rotten Tomatoes the film has an approval rating of 77%, based on 77 reviews, with an average rating of 6.6/10, and the site's consensus of the film reads: "Slow-building and atmospheric, The Blackcoat's Daughter resists girls-in-peril clichés in a supernatural thriller that serves as a strong calling card for debuting writer-director Oz Perkins."
 On Metacritic, the film has a score of 68 out of 100, based on reviews from 17 critics, indicating "generally favorable reviews".

 Leslie Felperin of The Hollywood Reporter wrote: "As with so many of the best mystery-horror films, the optimum way to enjoy a first viewing of this is try to remain as ignorant as possible about what happens.
 That said, it also brims with tiny, blink-and-you'll-miss-them details that will repay repeat viewings."
-Joe Leydon of Variety magazine wrote: "In addition to everything else he does right in "The Blackcoat's Daughter," Perkins plays fair: When you replay the movie in your mind after the final fadeout, you realize that every twist was dutifully presaged, and the final reveal was hidden in plain sight all along."
+Joe Leydon of Variety magazine wrote: "In addition to everything else he does right in The Blackcoat's Daughter, Perkins plays fair: When you replay the movie in your mind after the final fadeout, you realize that every twist was dutifully presaged, and the final reveal was hidden in plain sight all along."
 It was included in The New York Times' list of "13 Scariest Horror Movies to Watch" in 2020.